Codecademy/docs/content/pytorch/concepts/tensors/size/size.md

 ---
 Title: '.size()'
-Description: 'Returns the size of the self tensor.'
+Description: 'Returns the size of the self tensor as a tuple of integers.'
 Subjects:
   - 'Machine Learning'
   - 'Data Science'